dyvosvit/telegb/README.md

-Telegram bot to watch your trades on Poloniex or Bittrex.
+# Telegram Bot to watch your trades on Poloniex or Bittrex.

 This is Python 2 Script

 Example of screen is here:
 https://prnt.sc/fmefvh

+## Windows

-1. download and install python 2.7.13 for windows: tick "Add python to PATH" !!
+1. Download and install python 2.7.13 for windows: tick "Add python to PATH" !!

 https://www.python.org/downloads/release/python-2713/

-for linux users:
+## Linux

+1. Install curl and pip

+    ```
-apt-get update&&apt-get upgrade
+    sudo apt-get update && sudo apt-get upgrade

-apt-get install curl
+    sudo apt-get install curl

     curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"

-python get-pip.py
+    sudo python get-pip.py
+    ```

-2. install python-telegram-bot
+2. Install python-telegram-bot

+    ```
-pip install python-telegram-bot --upgrade
+    sudo pip install python-telegram-bot --upgrade
+    ```

-HOWTO ACTIVATE THIS BOT:
+## HOWTO CREATE AND CONFIGURE THIS BOT:

-In telepl.py or telebt.py:
+_telepl.py_ is for Poloniex
+_telebt.py_ is for Bittrex

-Generate new API from Poloniex or Bittrex, change pkey/spkey
+1. Generate new API key from Poloniex or Bittrex.
+Edit the appropriate script file for your exchange and change the __pkey__ and __spkey__ variables.

-Change "TG_BOT_TOKEN" to your telegram bot token that you got from BotFather:

-Talk to @BotFather and type "/newbot" to create a bot.

-answer the questions by typing answers and pressing enter
+2. Talk to @BotFather and type "/newbot" to create a bot.
+Answer the questions by typing answers and pressing enter.

-then type in chat your bot's name (for ex. @gb-to-telegram)

-and press start button
+3. Start a chat to your bot's name (for ex. @gb-to-telegram) and press start button

-Change "TG_ID" to your telegram chat id (to find it out send command "/my_id" to telegram user @get_id_bot)

-RUN:

-for poloniex:
+4. Start another chat with https://telegram.me/get_id_bot This bot will reveal your __Chat ID__

+5. Edit the appropriate script and change __TG_BOT_TOKEN__ to the telegram bot token that you got from BotFather and change __TG_ID__ to your telegram chat id that you got from @get_id_bot

+### Optional

+In the script there are 3 settings you can turn on/off to suit your desires:

+    want_console_output = True (or False)    // Displays same output to console/SSH as to bot want_pictures = True (or False)          // Displays 'BUY' and 'SELL' text images in bot chat set_debug = False (or True)              // Displays last 24 hours trades on console/SSH

+## RUNING THE BOT:

+### For Poloniex:

     python telepl.py

-for bittrex:
+### For Bittrex:

     python telebt.py

+## UPDATE: For GunBot Community proxy users:

+    apt-get install tmux
+    tmux new-session

+    echo "127.0.0.1 localhost" >./my_hosts
+    echo "104.20.12.48 poloniex.com" >>./my_hosts

+    sudo unshare -m bash -c "mount ./my_hosts /etc/hosts --bind; bash"

+    cat /etc/hosts

+After you do the above commands, you can run the bot as above.

-#it worked for you, you use and like it = donate any amount you wish
+If it worked for you, you use and like it = donate any amount you wish

 #BTC: 1HRjjHByNL2enV1eRR1RkN698tucecL6FA